KeyboardKit/website/collections/_posts/2025/2025-08-17-keyboardkit-9-8.md

 }
 ```

-The reason for soft deprecations is to avoid compile-time warning, since the services are still in use.
-KeyboardKit 9.9 will restructure the code to use proper deprecations without warnings.
+Soft deprecations mean that the services are only commented as deprecated to avoid compile-time warnings, since they are still used within the library.

-## ✨ BETA - New layout engine
+## ✨ New layout engine (BETA)

 This version adds a `.keyboardLayout` view modifier that can be used to customize keyboard layouts: